⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs 0322.HK

-One of China's largest dairy product manufacturers, offering a wide range of milk, yogurt, and other dairy beverages.
+One of China's largest dairy product manufacturers, offering liquid milk, ice cream, and other dairy products.

 Uni-President